DanielPickens/Tetris/README.md

 # Tetris
-This is a Tetris game built in Python
+Tetris game that I built in Python